Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Experimental Results

 \section{Experimental Results}

 For the experimental study, we considered a 2D navigation task where $d_s=2$ and $d_a=2$.
 The reward function contained potential functions for a goal state, a central circle `obstacle' and barrier functions inside a state boundary (Fig \ref{fig:gp_psrl_reward}).
 For the optimal control oracle and regret analysis, we discretized the system within this state boundary and performed value iteration to compute approximate optimal policies and compute the exact regret for the approximated MDP.
-For the function prior, we used stationary GPs of the form $\vs_{h+1} = \vs_h + \Delta\cdot f(\vs_h,\va_h)$, essentially stationary velocity prior under Euler integration.
+For the function prior, we used stationary GPs of the form $\vs_{h+1} = \vs_h + \Delta\cdot f(\vs_h,\va_h)$, essentially a stationary velocity prior under Euler integration.
 To estimate the Bayesian regret, we sampled a GP from this prior to be the `ground truth', and then performed GP-PSRL, computing regret by evaluating the policy on the `ground truth' discretized function sample.
-To approximate the stationary GP with a parametric model and to benefit from explicit function samples, we constructed random Fourier features from the spectral density of the covariance functions.
+To approximate the stationary GP with a parametric model and to benefit from explicit function samples, we used random Fourier features \citep{rahimi2007random} constructed from the spectral density of the covariance functions.
 The GP prior had fixed hyperparameters, with a prior variance of $1$, a lengthscale of $0.5$ and aleatoric noise variance of $1 \times 10^{-6}$, and used 1000 random features.
 This prior was designed such that samples from the discretized action space sufficiently explored the state space across several function samples from the prior, and also such that the optimal policy solved the navigation task across function samples.
 For the MDP, we used a uniform initial state distribution and a nominal task horizon of 20.
-These were chosen to ensure adaquate exploration and optimal solutions, as shown in Figures \ref{fig:gp_psrl_episode_trajectories} and \ref{fig:gp_psrl_trajecories}.
+These were chosen to ensure adequate exploration and optimal solutions, as shown in Figures \ref{fig:gp_psrl_episode_trajectories} and \ref{fig:gp_psrl_trajecories}.

 To evaluate our theoretical rates empirically, Figure \ref{fig:gp_psrl_log_R_log_H} looks at the Bayesian regret as $H$ is increased from 20 to 160.
 Figure \ref{fig:gp_psrl_log_R_log_infogain} looks at the Bayesian regret for different maximum information gains for the Mat\'ern kernels.
-Our rates upper bound the empirical rates observed, which suggests the analysis may be further tightened.